Investing In Australia From New Zealand

 b) Secondly, the calculation of the amount of rental profit or loss that has to be returned in New Zealand in respect of the Australian property is carried out as if the property was subject to New Zealand tax rules.
 That is, when you calculate the amount to be returned in New Zealand, the New Zealand rules, including the New Zealand depreciation rates, are applied.
 In the Australian tax return, do the same calculations using Australian tax rules.

-The main difference in income tax position between NZ and Australia will stem from depreciation on buildings, which in Australia is 2.5%SL (with properties built before 15 September 1985 getting no depreciation claim).
-In NZ no depreciation can be claimed on buildings.
+The main difference in income tax position between New Zealand and Australia will stem from depreciation on buildings, which in Australia is 2.5%SL (with properties built before 15 September 1985 getting no depreciation claim).
+In New Zealand no depreciation can be claimed on buildings.
 Both tax jurisdictions allow depreciation of chattels via chattel valuations.

 Double dip on losses